-Yesterday I met with Ajay (Advertising professional) regarding a new Tagalys initiative, when he enquired if we powered Site Search for Urban Ladder.
-Unfortunately we do not, as their engineering budgets, allowed them to build, manage & continue innovating their site search needs.
-But the conversation with Ajay led to him sharing frustration in his search experience, especially cause he expected more as available in leading sites like Amazon.com.
+Yesterday I met with Ajay (Advertising professional) regarding a new Tagalys initiative, and he enquired if we powered Site Search for Urban Ladder.
+Unfortunately, we do not.
+Their engineering budgets, allowed them to build, manage & continue innovating their site search needs.
+But the conversation with Ajay led to him sharing frustration in his search experience.
+Because he expected more as available in leading sites like Amazon.com.
 And add to this he was engaging with Urban Ladder via a mobile device, this frustration multiplies.
-Digging in deeper, he shared specifics of what was missing, so we thought we share this feedback with the engineers at Urban Ladder to help them continue working towards delighting their online visitors.
+Digging deeper, he shared specifics of what was missing.
+So we thought we share this feedback with the engineers at Urban Ladder.
+This can help them continue working towards delighting their online visitors.

 SEARCH BAR design (4/5)

 Both mobile & desktop versions have an expanded search bar, that is visible to visitors on the home page & other product listing pages.
-What could improve is a more central location with a highlight and a clear call to action to nudge visitors to Search quickly, discover products and engage with Urban Ladder.
+A more central location of the search bar will be helpful.
+This will trigger a clear call to action to nudge visitors to Search quickly, discover products and engage with Urban Ladder.

 Search Suggestions (3/5)

-Predictive suggestions are generated as the visitor continues typing the search query.
+As the visitor continues typing the search query, Predictive suggestions are generated.
 UL either runs the partial query through historical searches, inbuilt suggestions or a combination of both to show a prioritized list of 8 completed suggestions.
-On the outside this checks the box, but the key metric is the CTR from suggestions to listing page views and lets assume this is also done by the team.
+On the outside, this checks the box.
+But the key metric is the CTR from suggestions to listing page views and let’s assume this is also done by the team.